 - In Final Fantasy VII, Cloud did this in his first battle with Sephiroth; Sephiroth impaled him with the Masamune, but Cloud dragged himself down the blade and used it as leverage to chuck Sephiroth into the Lifestream.

 - Wild boars and bears can be hunted with special spears that feature "wings" on the shaft behind the head◊ to keep the enraged animal from possibly pushing itself along the spear to attack the hunter.
-Many types of medieval polearms featured heads with similar designs to keep combatants from doing this - these wings or protrusions had other potential advantages, like parrying enemy strikes or pulling horsemen from their saddles.
+Many types of medieval polearms featured heads with similar designs to keep impaled combatants from doing this - these wings or protrusions had other potential advantages, like parrying enemy strikes or pulling horsemen from their saddles.